go-vikunja/vikunja/docs/config.md

   frontendurl: ""
   # The base path on the file system where the binary and assets are
   rootpath: <the path of the executable>
+  # The number of items which gets returned per page
+  pagecount: 50

 database:
   # Database type to use.
 Supported types are mysql and sqlite.